gariepyz/Machine-Learning-Powered-Bottom-up-Alloy-Catalyst-Discovery/README.md

 Cu_pure: sample structure for automated catalyst surface generation

-All code, functions, class are thoroughly commented but if you have any questions, please feel free to reach out to me!
+All code is thoroughly commented but if you have any questions, please feel free to reach out to me!